 For our analysis of the blurriness of acquired images in Control and Experimental conditions, we computed a paired two-sided T-test, comparing the mean image quality between the population of Control sessions and the population of Experimental sessions.
-Using the aforementioned image quality metric of De and Masilamani, we found no statistically significant difference in image quality between Control (0.001287 \pm 0.00017) and Experimental (0.001290 \pm 0.00012) conditions (P=0.95).
-We conclude that our feature of automatic image capture sufficiently avoids motion blur.
+Using the aforementioned image quality metric of De and Masilamani, we found no statistically significant difference in image quality between Control (0.001287 ± 0.00017) and Experimental (0.001290 ± 0.00012) conditions (p = 0.95).
+We conclude that our feature of automatic image capture was comparable to manual image capture in sufficiently avoiding motion blur.